chadrem/tribe/README.md

 ## Debugging

-  Tribe is pure Ruby so it will work with all existing debuggers that support Ruby & threads.
+  Tribe is written in pure Ruby so it will work with all existing debuggers that support Ruby & threads.
+  [Byebug] (https://github.com/deivid-rodriguez/byebug) is commonly used with MRI Ruby 2.X and will let you set breakpoints.

 #### Accessing an actor's exception